MarkhamLee/computer-vision-demo-reel/rockchip3588_npu_yolov8/README.md

     * TOPS numbers expressed in more accurate terms, i.e., the RK3588 is NOT a Six TOPS NPU, it's 3 x 1 TOPs at best.

-#### At the end of the day, for AI/ML this device:

-* Can be impressive under the right circumstances

-* Best suited for models that don't need any tweaking to be converted to RKNN format

-* A couple of more reverse engineering and open source projects away from seeing its full potential
+Overall, I think the RKNN tools are best used for models that a) can run entirely on the NPU b) don't require any sort of modification before conversion to RKNN format.